 The only information we can give about the donor is important information regarding pregnancy, such as age.

 - What is epigenetics?
 Will my egg donor born child inherit anything from me?

 There are many studies currently on epigenetics.
 According to these, although the genetic information of the embryo would come from the donor, during pregnancy, the mother could modulate that genetic information.
 These processes occur through the exchange that takes place while the baby is in the womb and consist of a series of biochemical signals that can activate or inhibit certain genes of the embryo.

 For many couples who have to resort to donated gametes (either sperm or egg), it is difficult to accept that their child will not have their genetic heritage.
 This completely normal emotional reaction is what is called genetic grief.

 Talking openly about the doubts with professionals, maintaining communication with your partner and resorting, if necessary, to professional support such as our psychologist will help to accept these feelings, get excited again, and start again on the journey to parenthood.

 - Is there a waiting list for egg donation?

 At FIVMarbella we are part of Ovobank, with multiple centres nationwide and a very high number of donors, so we do not have waiting lists to find the ideal donor for each patient.

 he success rates shown correspond to those of our headquarters in Marbella.
 The percentages presented in this section have been divided as follows:

 SEF (Spanish Fertility Society).
-The rates shown here correspond to the last report published by the agency in 2016.
+The rates shown here correspond to the last report published.